MSCantrell/RedRumRunner/prompt_plan.md

    - Each player action consumes a specific amount of time
    - NPCs and world events update based on elapsed time
    - Time advances only when the player takes actions
-3. Create a simple UI element showing the current date and time
+3. Create a simple UI element using tcod to show the current date and time
 4. Implement a system for scheduling future events

 The system should integrate with our GameState and support the concept that authorities will gather forces over approximately one year of game time.
 Add a simple test function that advances time and shows the changes in the UI.
+Use appropriate Python data structures like deque from collections for the event queue.
 ```

-### Phase 2: World Generation
+## Phase 2: World Generation

-#### Prompt 6: Basic Map Generation
+### Prompt 6: Basic Map Generation

 ```
 For our RedRumRunner game, implement the procedural world generation system: